jaredpalmer/formik/README.md

             },
             errors => {
               setSubmitting(false)
-              // transform your API's errors into the same shape as Formik's setErrors(transformMyApiErrors(errors))
+              // Maybe transform your API's errors into the same shape as Formik's setErrors(transformMyApiErrors(errors))
             }
           )